hzeller/beagleg/README.md

 that uio_pruss kernel module has been installed and loaded in the kernel.
 You can easily test if the module it's available by running:

-    if lsmod | grep "uio_pruss" &> /dev/null ; then echo "The kernel is BeagleG ready!"; fi
+    if lsmod | grep "uio_pruss" &> /dev/null ; then echo "The kernel is BeagleG ready"; fi

 then just load it using: